 Promoting human rights in the Mediterranean through young people’s digital and artistic practices

-The Tae’thir project – influence in Arabic – is the continuation of a long-standing reflection on the evolution of new forms of mobilization and demand for human rights in the Mediterranean.
+« Tae’thir » project – influence in Arabic – is the continuation of a long-standing reflection on the evolution of new forms of mobilization and demand for human rights in the Mediterranean.
 The consortium behind this project – REF, the Cairo Institute for Human Rights Studies, Instants vidéo numériques et poétiques and the Ligue de l’enseignement des Bouches du Rhône – has been working for years on issues linked to the defense of human rights, the promotion of active citizenship and access to art and culture for all in contexts that are becoming increasingly restrictive.

-During the conceptualization phase of the Tae’thir project, the consortium members called on experts in human rights and/or the artistic and digital world.
+During the conceptualization phase of « Tae’thir » project, the consortium members called on experts in human rights and/or the artistic and digital world.
 From this initial consultation, a clear observation emerged: artists and content creators in the MENA region see their capacity for action restricted by the absence of spaces and platforms promoting dialogue and content production.

-The Tae’thir project aims to open up spaces conducive to the exchange of ideas and creation, by encouraging the promotion of a culture of human rights in the Mediterranean through the artistic and digital practices of young people.
-The ability, despite the current context in the Mediterranean region, to collectively aspire to change, and confidence in the power of artists and digital content creators to promote human rights principles, is the silver lining around which the Tae’thir project is built.
-Tae’thir aims to bridge the current divide by bringing together artists, digital content creators, civil society organizations and a wide range of skills to create a common dynamic and build capacity through peer-to-peer exchanges.
+The economic, social and political situation in Mediterranean countries has continued to deteriorate and is marked by a decline in human rights and liberties. « Tae’thir » project aims to open up spaces conducive to the exchange of ideas and creation, by encouraging the promotion of a culture of human rights in the Mediterranean through the artistic and digital practices of young people.
+The ability, despite the current context in the Mediterranean region, to collectively aspire to change, and confidence in the power of artists and digital content creators to promote human rights principles, is the silver lining around which « Tae’thir » project is built.

-Project beneficiaries are young artists and web content creators aged between 21 and 35, from the following Mediterranean countries: Algeria, Cyprus, Egypt, France, Greece, Italy, Jordan, Lebanon, Libya, Malta, Morocco, Palestine, Portugal, Spain, Syria, Tunisia and Turkey.
+Project participants are young artists and web content creators aged between 21 and 35, from the following Mediterranean countries: Algeria, Cyprus, Egypt, France, Greece, Italy, Jordan, Lebanon, Libya, Malta, Morocco, Palestine, Portugal, Spain, Syria, Tunisia and Turkey.

 In concrete terms, this three-year project will involve 42 young artists and digital influencers from 17 Mediterranean countries in a work cycle based around :